AlexSussex/WebProjects/JavaScript Tank Game/Readme.txt

 - added a "blasting" sound for when a tank is firing;
 - added more maps, designed to be increasingly more challenging;
 - increasing number of enemy tanks each level, for higher difficulty;
+- added a shield object that all tanks can collect, up to a maximum of 3;
+- added visual appearance for all tanks having shields;
 - added a legend to explain the controls;
-- added a counter for the remaining enemy tanks.
+- added a counter for the remaining enemy tanks and shields held by the user-controlled tank.
 - added a mute button under the form of a slider to toggle mute on and off;
-- added a shield object that all tanks can collect, up to a maximum of 3;
-- added visual appearance for all tanks having shields;
 - different background for each level;